NirantK/nirantk.github.io/content/en/writing/meetup-checklist.md

 ### Theme
 - Select a theme.
 This is crucial as it shapes the shared identity of all attendees and influences the discussions they initiate with strangers
 - Narrower themes are better than wider ones e.g. "DevTools" is better than "Enterprise tools for Devs"
-- Choose a catchy name to attract more attendees -- your naming is the most important branding.
+- Choose a catchy name to attract more attendees -- your naming is the most important branding
+- There are icebreaker lists on the Internet which you can use for more intimate meetings
+- Name tags: I've tried to enforce these, but failed at the GenerativeAI Meetups -- they're great!
+I've seen them work well at other meetups.

-### Photo and Video Documentation**
+### Photo and Video Documentation
 - Encourage attendees to take photos, tag you, or send them to you for sharing on social media
 - Consider recording the talks and posting them on YouTube afterwards to provide value to the community and allow great talks to live on.
 We use [Hasgeek](https://hasgeek.com/) for this.
 - Note that live-streaming is not a must, but if done, it can add an extra layer of engagement for those who can't attend in person.